vikhyatgoyal/vigo9910/Project1/README.md

-#### This file is to be used for ECEN5013 "Embedded Software Essential" cours"e in University of Colorado, Boulder
+#### This file is to be used for ECEN5013 "Embedded Software Essential" course in University of Colorado, Boulder
 #### The make file is used as a build system with three platform support.
 #### The supported platforms are : Linux HOST machine, Beagle Bone Board with linux OS, Freedom FRDM KL25z board.
 #### Author : Vikhyat Goyal & Rishi Soni